dasickis/blog/_posts/2014-04-10-OpenCV-Tutorial-on-Face-Tracking-Raspberry-PI-Camera.markdown

     urllib2.urlopen(server_address+'/command/?command='+command)
 ```

-For the node server to process the command, we'll just keep it simple with GET calls translating to johnny-five Arduino commands.
+Create a **server.js** node server to process the command.
+We'll just keep it simple with GET calls translating to johnny-five Arduino commands.

 ```javascript
 // Initialize express and server